Severson-Group/eMach-matlab/python/Typehinting_in_Python.md

 ```
 `name:str` indicates that the input argument should be a string,  `->str` indicates the `spaceoddity` function will return string.

 ### Type Checking in Python
-Type checking is the process of verifying the constraint of types.
+Type checking is a [static typed language](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b) technique used to verify the type safety of the program.
 - Most Modern IDE has inbuilt type checkers.
 - There are external static type checkers, and one of the most popular ones is [mypy](http://mypy-lang.org/).
 - If a type hint is implemented in the code, the type checker can check for the violation before runtime.